xissburg/edyn/docs/Design.md

 Using the job system, each island can be scheduled to run the simulation in the background in separate threads taking advantage of the job system's load balancing.
 In the `edyn::island_worker` main function, it performs a single step of the simulation instead of all steps necessary to bring the simulation to the current time to minimize the amount of time spent in the worker queue.
 If the timestamp of the current step plus the fixed delta time is after the current time, it means the island worker can rest for a little bit and in this case it reschedules itself to run at a later time.
 Otherwise it dispatches itself to run again as soon as possible.
 The simulation step is not necessarily performed in one shot (see [Parallel-Substeps](#parallel-sub-steps))

 The `edyn::island_worker` is dynamically allocated by the `edyn::island_coordinator` and it manages its own lifetime.
 When it is asked to be terminated by the coordinator by means of `edyn::island_worker_context::terminate()`, it will deallocate itself when it's executed again in a worker thread.
 This eliminates the need for the coordinator to manage the worker's lifetime which would require synchronizing its termination.

+### The Physics Step

+The physics simulation step happens in each island worker independently.
+This is the order of major updates:

+- Process messages and island deltas, thus sychronizing state with the main registry, which might create new entities in the local registry.
+- Detect collision for new manifolds that have been imported from the main registry.
+- Create contact constraints for new contact points.
+This includes new points generated in the collision detection of imported manifolds and contact points that were created in the previous physics step.
+- Apply external forces such as gravity.
+- Solve constraints.
+- Apply constraint impulses.
+- Integrate velocities to obtain new positions and orientations.
+- Now that rigid bodies have moved, run the broad-phase collision detection to create/destroy collision pairs (i.e. `edyn::contact_manifold`).
+- Perform narrow-phase collision detection to generate new contact points.
+Contact constraints are not created yet.
+- Send island delta to coordinator.

 ### Splitting Islands